When setting lyrics, consider the accent patterns of the lyrics as you might say them in everyday speech.

 Getting that many people to hate your song is difficult.
 If “Friday” truly were abjectly awful, it probably wouldn’t have been so popular.
 The song has an extremely catchy chorus (with a I-vi-IV-V chord progression), and … well, actually, that’s about all it has going for it.
 But if you’re writing a pop song and you’re only going to get one thing right, it ought to be a catchy chorus.

-But what really sends the song over the edge is the way songwriters Clarence Jey and Patrice Wilson set lyrics to music.
+What really sends the song over the edge, though, is the way songwriters Clarence Jey and Patrice Wilson set lyrics to music.
 Consider the following lyrics: